 Frequently Asked Questions

-Expert clinicians and staff at four central Indiana locations are committed to providing the highest-quality physical therapy care, one therapist and one patient at a time.
+Expert clinicians and staff at three central Indiana locations are committed to providing the highest-quality physical therapy care, one therapist and one patient at a time.
 We focus on providing care with minimal discomfort to gain maximum function.
 Services include physical therapy treatment for spinal disorders impacting the neck and lower back, shoulder dysfunction, hip and pelvic pain, knee problems, foot and ankle pain, hand and wrist, and rheumatologic conditions.
-The Body One team also offers custom fitness and wellness programs including aftercare, sport-specific training, strength training, Pilates for individuals and groups and Massage Therapy.
+The Body One team also offers custom fitness and wellness programs including aftercare, sport-specific training, strength training, and Pilates for individuals and groups.

 Body One Physical Therapy is a network provider with most major insurance networks.
 We do contact your insurance carrier to verify eligibility and benefit, but we encourage you to also contact your insurance carrier to check your outpatient physical therapy benefits.
 Below are some of the major networks that we participate with.
 If you do not see your network or plan listed, please call one of our offices for further information about your network participation.